Playground biometrics demo BioID home page

 For the communication with BioID, the public key needs to be exported/copied and imported/pasted into the pre-configured on-prem installation client at the BioID BWS Portal (Cloud).

 Import your public key by clicking on the 'Create initial protection key' button.
-The dialog opens, put your public key here and click on the button 'Upload Public RSA key'.
+The dialog opens, put your public key here and click on the button 'Send Public RSA Key to BioID …'.
 After a short moment your protection key is generated.
 Click the button 'Copy Protection Key' and go back to your local BWS Portal.

 Step 3: Enter the Protection Key from bwsportal.bioid.com